jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The longest recorded flight  of a chicken is 13 seconds
+⚡<!-- FUNFACT --> Fun fact: Nepal is the only country that doesn’t have a rectangular flag.

 </div>